alexeilebedev/openacr/README.md

 ### Known Issues

-Currently, optimization levels `-O2` and higher cannot be used with gcc 8.
+Currently, optimization levels `-O2` and higher cannot be used with gcc 8 and higher, due to the way the optimizer results in corruptions.

 ## Directory Structure